 This particular group of pathogenic E. coli are however distinct from the strains of E. coli (the K-12 strains) that are used routinely in laboratory manipulations.
-The K-12 strains of E. coli have a long history of safe use and are commonly used as protein production systems in many commercial applications (Bogosian and Kane 1991).
+The K-12 strains of E. coli have a long history of safe use and are commonly used as protein production systems in many commercial, including pharmaceutical and food ingredient, applications (Bogosian and Kane, 1991).